 The goals of this training are to: 1) Help providers feel comfortable with activating their own website to support their small business.
 2) Be able to begin posting material on the site using posts, pages, and widgets.

 Creating a business website is remarkably easy today.
 Most website creators have tutorial support and users have additional videos available on YouTube.
 While the general tips in this training will cross over most website platforms, this training will be about using WordPress, the most popular website platform in the world.
 WordPress is the platform used for the the FCCAM websites.

-As someone who had no technology background, no coding skills, and no inhouse IT department I’m glad I was introduced to WordPress when first looking to start a website was for my small fcc business.
+As someone who had no technology background, no coding skills, and no inhouse IT department, I’m glad I was introduced to WordPress when I first looked to start a website was for my small fcc business.
 I’ve explored other website hosts/platforms, but haven’t found an easier and more reliable one than WordPress.

 Activating your own site means you have control in how the site meets the needs of your small business.
 You do not need to stay with one purpose or theme and you do not need to wait on an outside company to update your site.

 After doing this training if you are looking for more 1 on 1 support as you build a website you can access FCCAM’s Peer to Peer Mentoring.
 Email: firstname.lastname@example.org to get connected.